H-DNA/MPiSC/report/chapters/related-works/index.typ

 To enqueue, each enqueuer would FAA the Tail to reserve a slot.
 If the slot isn't in the linked list yet, it tries to allocate new segments and CAS them at the end of the linked list until the slot is available.
 It then traverses to the desired segment by following the previous pointers starting from the last segment.
 It then writes the data and sets the slot's state to `SET`.
 Notice that `EMPTY` slots actually have two substates.
 If an `EMPTY` slot is before the Tail index, that slot is actually reserved by an enqueuer but has not been set yet, while the `EMPTY` slots after the Tail index are truly empty.

 To dequeue, the dequeuer would start from the Head index of the first segment, scanning until it finds the first non-`HANDLED` slot before the end of the queue.
-If there's no such slot, the queue is empty and the dequeuer would return nothing.
+If there is no such slot, the queue is empty and the dequeuer would return nothing.
 If this slot is `SET`, it simply reads the data item in this slot and sets it to `HANDLED`.
-If this slot is `EMPTY`, that means this slot has been reserved by an enqueuer that hasn't finished.
+If this slot is `EMPTY`, that means this slot has been reserved by an enqueuer that has not finished.
 In this case, the dequeuer performs a scan forward to find the first `SET` slot.
 If not found, the dequeuer returns nothing.
 Otherwise, it continues to repeatedly scan all slots between the first non-`HANDLED` and the last found `SET` slot until the first `SET` slot between in this interval is unchanged between 2 scans.
 Only then, the dequeuer would return the data item in this `SET` slot and mark it as `HANDLED`.

 Similar to DQueue, CAS is only used when appending new segments at the end of the queue.
 Therefore, ABA problem only involves internal manipulation of pointers to dynamically-allocated memory.
 Consequently, if a proper memory reclamation scheme is utilized, ABA problem is also properly solved.